Syllabus⇝

-The Emergent Technologies course is designed to provide students with a comprehensive understanding of advanced digital fabrication techniques, with a focus on electronics and design.
-This program offers a blend of theoretical knowledge and hands-on experience, enabling participants to develop their skills across multiple domains.
+The Emergent Technologies course is designed to provide students with a comprehensive understanding of advanced digital fabrication techniques, with a particular focus on electronics and design.
+The course is based on the Fab Academy curriculum, developed by the Center for Bits and Atoms (MIT), and combines its global pedagogical framework with local, hands-on learning.

 Keywords: Documentation, Tinkering, Design, Prototyping, Digital fabrication

-Learning Objectives
+Learning Objectives⇝

-• Develop skills in electronics production and embedded programming.
+- Develop skills in electronics production and embedded programming.

-• Explore advanced topics in wearable technology, soft robotics, biohacking, or skin electronics.
+- Explore advanced topics in wearable technology, soft robotics, biohacking, or skin electronics.

-• Gain hands-on experience in digital fabrication techniques.
+- Gain hands-on experience in digital fabrication techniques.

-• Foster creativity and innovation through interdisciplinary experiences.
+- Foster creativity and innovation through interdisciplinary experiences.

-Methodological Strategies
+Methodological Strategies⇝

-Elective Modules: Each student must select 4 modules from a range of specialized topics, allowing them to delve deeper into areas of personal interest and relevance to their future careers.
+- Elective Modules: Each student must select 4 modules from a range of specialized topics, allowing them to delve deeper into areas of personal interest and relevance to their future careers.

-Hands-on Learning: The course emphasizes practical, hands-on workshops and projects, enabling students to apply theoretical concepts in real-world scenarios.
+- Hands-on Learning: The course emphasizes practical, hands-on workshops and projects, enabling students to apply theoretical concepts in real-world scenarios.

-Interdisciplinary Approach: By combining modules from different domains, the course encourages an interdisciplinary approach to design and innovation.
+- Interdisciplinary Approach: By combining modules from different domains, the course encourages an interdisciplinary approach to design and innovation.

-Collaborative Learning: Students will have the opportunity to join classes with peers from different backgrounds.
+- Collaborative Learning: Students will have the opportunity to join classes with peers from different backgrounds.
 This collaborative environment fosters a rich exchange of ideas and perspectives, enhancing the learning experience.

-Materials Needs
+Materials Needs⇝

 All materials needed for the course will be provided by the faculty.
 The students are required to bring to the classes their own students toolkit and the programming boards given to them at the start of the academic year, other development boards, sensors and actuators will be provided during the workshop.